Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 — Calgary Herald (@calgaryherald) February 25, 2017

-Justice Horner said Alex was kept in purposeful isolation by his parents, and had no contact with anyone who could have intervened, like a teacher or doctor.
+Justice Horner said Alex was kept in purposeful isolation by his parents and had no contact with anyone who could have intervened, like a teacher or doctor.

-In an interesting twist of fate, it seems that the Raditas’ had another child who had been taken by social services a decade earlier because the parents refused to allow their sick infant to be treated at a hospital: and they also had a baby who died in the 1990s.
+In an interesting twist of fate, it seems that the Raditas had another child who had been taken by social services a decade earlier because the parents refused to allow their sick infant to be treated at a hospital.
+They also had a baby who died in the 1990s.

 In the final arguments at the murder trial of Emil and Rodica Radita, the prosecutor said that Alex was “doomed.”
-Throughout the trial, Justice Horner heard evidence of the Raditas’ refusing to properly treat their son’s condition, which began when he was diagnosed with diabetes when he was aged just two.
+Throughout the trial, Justice Horner heard evidence of the Raditas refusing to properly treat their son’s condition, which began when he was diagnosed with diabetes when he was aged just two.
 The parents were well aware that their son had diabetes, and how it should be treated.

 “Your actions… are beyond comprehension.
 You persisted in arrogant confidence… until he was dead.”

-Crown prosecutor, Susan Pepper, said the ruling and sentences imposed reflected the magnitude of Alex’s suffering.
-In addition, she noted that there were flaws in the social safety net which led to Alex’s death, including the fact that this little boy was able to disappear off the education system’s radar and nobody noticed.
+Crown prosecutor Susan Pepper said the ruling and sentences imposed reflected the magnitude of Alex’s suffering.
+In addition, she noted that there were flaws in the social safety net that led to Alex’s death, including the fact that this little boy was able to disappear off the education system’s radar and nobody noticed.

 “I think it really highlights the degree of isolation that Alex lived in.
 He had no friends or teachers or support people or doctors, or really anyone.”